Columba: Other

+Primary sources

-The main source of information about Columba's life is the Life of Columba (Vita Columbae), a hagiography written by Adomnán, one of Columba's successors at Iona, in the style of "saint's lives" narratives that had become widespread throughout medieval Europe.
+The main source of information about Columba's life is the Life of Columba (Vita Columbae), a hagiography written by Adomnán, one of Columba's successors at Iona, in the style of "saints' lives" narratives that had become widespread throughout medieval Europe.
 Both the Life of Columba and Bede (672/673–735) record Columba's visit to Bridei.
 Whereas Adomnán just tells us that Columba visited Bridei, Bede relates a later, perhaps Pictish tradition, whereby Columba actually converts the Pictish king.
 Another early source is a poem in praise of Columba, most probably commissioned by Columba's kinsman, the King of the Uí Néill clan.
 It was almost certainly written within three or four years of Columba's death and is the earliest vernacular poem in European history.
-It consists of 25 stanzas of four verses of seven syllables each, called the Amra Coluim Chille.
+It consists of twenty-five stanzas of four verses of seven syllables each, called the Amra Coluim Chille.

 Through the reputation of its venerable founder and its position as a major European centre of learning, Columba's Iona became a place of pilgrimage.
 Columba is historically revered as a warrior saint and was often invoked for victory in battle.
 Some of his relics were removed in 849 and divided between Alba and Ireland.
-Relics of Columba were carried before Scottish armies in the reliquary made at Iona in the mid-8th century, called the Brecbennoch.
+Relics of Columba were carried before Scottish armies in the reliquary made at Iona in the mid-8th century called the Brecbennoch.
 Legend has it that the Brecbennoch was carried to the Battle of Bannockburn (24 June 1314) by the vastly outnumbered Scots army and the intercession of Columba helped them to victory.
 Since the 19th century the "Brecbennoch of St. Columba" has been identified with the Monymusk Reliquary, although this is now doubted by scholars.

 In the Antiphoner of Inchcolm Abbey, the "Iona of the East" (situated on an island in the Firth of Forth), a 14th-century prayer begins O Columba spes Scotorum...
 "O Columba, hope of the Scots".